“The harvest is plentiful, but the laborers are few” (Matt. 9:35-38)

 After the death of Fr.
-Rauzan in 1847, the Society stayed in France, rebuilding churches and maintaining parishes, until 1905 when the anti-clerical Third Republic of France legislated the separation of Church and State, confiscated Church property, and drove out religious communities.
-Consequently, the Society left France and moved the Generalate to Belgium while many of the missionaries moved to the United States where the Society was already well established.
+Rauzan in 1847, the Society stayed in France, continuing their efforts in calling back God’s children who had fallen away, until 1905 when the anti-clerical Third Republic of France legislated the separation of Church and State, confiscated Church property, and drove out religious communities.
+Consequently, the Society left France and moved many of their members to the United States where the Society was already well established.
 By the 1940’s the Society of Priests of Mercy existed only in the United States, with the exception of a house of studies in Rome, and at this time the Vatican considered the Society an American community.
-In 1961, the community was elevated from the status of a society to that of a congregation; thus, the community was renamed the Congregation of the Priests of Mercy (CPM).

 In 1961, through the intervention of Rome, the community was elevated from the status of a society to that of a congregation; thus, the community was renamed the Congregation of the Priests of Mercy (CPM) and asked to renew their efforts in the work of bringing back the prodigal children of God and being dispensers of His Mercy.
 They were asked once again to walk in the footsteps of the great Fathers of Mercy missionaries that came before and sacrificed their entire lives for the salvation of souls.
 The Fathers of Mercy now continue this work by going from parish to parish a week at a time preaching the truth of the Gospel to the people and administering the sacraments as well as staffing shrines and parishes that have been spiritually neglected.
 The Fathers of Mercy continue the work of their founder whose goal was to renew, through the dispensation of God’s infinite mercy, the lives of those Catholics who have become lost.